valence-rs/valence/website/README.md

 ### Contribute to the book

 The book is made using mdbook and the source file lay in `./book/`.
-See the [offical documentation](https://rust-lang.github.io/mdBook/format/index.html) for how to create new pages.
+See the [official documentation](https://rust-lang.github.io/mdBook/format/index.html) for how to create new pages.

 This can be tested locally by using `mdbook serve`.